Best dropshipping niches in 2026 - and how to actually pick one

 How to actually pick yours

 Use the list above as a shortlist, not an answer, then verify with data in three steps.
 First, open the winning products radar and look at what is being advertised in each candidate niche right now - a niche with many long-running ads is a niche where someone is currently making money.
-Second, compare channels: the same niche behaves differently on TikTok versus Facebook, and where the ads live tells you where the buyers are.
+Second, compare channels: the same niche behaves differently on TikTok than on Facebook, and where the ads live tells you where the buyers are.
+The radar’s live-ad coverage is Facebook-weighted at the moment, so the Facebook lists are the ones with real depth to read today.
 Third, take one candidate product and run the full check - demand, saturation, margin, shipping - with the validation guide and the profit simulator.
 A niche is only as good as the specific product economics inside it.

 Niches to avoid as a beginner